 Having a full day fly by while you work nonstop is incredibly easy while you work from home.
 One minute the sun is rising and you’re signing on to start work, the next you look up from your computer and its dark outside.
 This is just not a sustainable way to work.

 You need breaks in your work and fresh air in particular.
 It is incredible what a 15 minute walk around the block or a few minutes standing out on your porch can do.

 Getting fresh air into your system is proven to help awaken your senses and cognitive functioning because you are giving your body and brain something new to adjust to.
 Not to mention you are also breathing in air that you haven’t been sitting in for 10 hours!

-Related: Check out this guide on How To Be More Sustainable With Clothes.
+Quick note: Check out this guide on How to Be More Sustainable with Clothes.

 Tip 9: Acknowledge Your WFH Weaknesses and Make a Plan to Avoid Them

 For some it’s constantly having the TV on in the background.
 For others it’s the constant draw to check your social media accounts.